 If you’re in a situation where you need to be represented by a lawyer (like cases of cancer after using talc, for example) you might not know the questions to ask.
 It can be difficult to determine who the right person to represent you is – but to work that out you need to get the necessary information.
 You might meet a variety of different lawyers and their answers to your questions will be extremely important.
-So, what are 5 questions you should always ask when choosing a lawyer?
+So, Connolly Suthers Townsville Lawyers have compiled 5 questions you should always ask when choosing a lawyer.

 If you were preparing for labour, you wouldn’t want a doctor with little experience.
 The same goes for a lawyer.
 Whilst being new to the field doesn’t necessarily mean being “bad”, lawyers who have worked in the field longer should have plenty of experience in their field and have seen cases like yours on many occasions.
 With at least several years behind them, they will have developed skills during their practise and this will make them better at what they do than those at an early stage in their career.